Installing Sirius Scan

 • Git: Latest stable version

-• RAM: Minimum 4GB
+• RAM: Minimum 8GB (4GB absolute minimum)

-• Storage: 10GB free disk space
+• Storage: 20GB free disk space (10GB minimum)

 • Network: Active internet connection